kvokka/suspenders/README.md

 ## About

-Fork from thoughtbot/suspenders
+Fork from thoughtbot/suspenders(https://github.com/thoughtbot/suspenders)
-Implemented function of user choice gems installation with all their settings, so you can use fully working application with all needed installed and configured from the box
+Implemented function of user choice gems installation with all their settings, so you can use fully working application with all needed installed and configured from the box.
+Cut `Bitters` as default choice.

 This user gem pack are available for installation and some other goodies from the box